 F irst of all, complex regional pain syndrome is a very painful condition.
-As a result, if your CRPS is due to a traumatic accident, you are possibly considering legal action.
+As a result, if your CRPS is due to a traumatic accident, you should possibly consider legal action.

 Consequently, discussing your case with our Fresno Complex Regional Pain Syndrome Lawyers is something you should consider sooner than later.
 A result of CRPS is the inability to work due to pain or immobility during the flare up periods.